Key Tips for Keeping Your Dog Cool in the Summer:

 Provide Water Play

 Many dogs enjoy water play, which can be a great way to cool off.
-Set up a kiddie pool in the yard and let your dog splash around.
+Set up a backyard kiddie pool and let your dog splash around.
 Sprinklers or hose play can also provide relief from the heat but always supervise your dog to ensure its safety.

 Water Play Activity Description Benefits